12 Ways Smoking Cigarettes Ruins Your Looks

 Your nails will turn yellow

 In addition to staining teeth, smokers nails and even fingers can turn yellow thanks to the tobacco in cigarettes.
-Here’s how to improve the health of your nails.
+Try these 23 effective ways to quit smoking once and for all.